Small Business Environmental Assistance Program

 As a business owner, how do I know what environmental permits I need and how do I find the forms to fill out?

-The main permitting areas fall into the following categories: Air Quality, Indoor Air, Hazardous Waste, Drinking Water, Water Quality, and Underground Storage Tanks.
+Permitting typically falls into the following categories: Air Quality, Indoor Air, Hazardous Waste, Drinking Water, Water Quality (including Storm Water or Waste Water), and Underground Storage Tanks.
 I can help you walk through each of these sections and help you achieve compliance.

 Can you come to our site and teach a workshop on best management practices for hazardous waste management, storm water runoff, construction pollution, etc?